Exclusive Blue Link Smartphone App Controls Charging Schedule Remotely

 The 2016 Sonata Plug-in Hybrid delivers the convenient technology one would expect in a luxury vehicle in an incredibly efficient mid-size hybrid sedan.
 Hyundai’s hands-free Smart Trunk is standard on the Sonata Plug-in Hybrid.
 An electronic parking brake with automatic vehicle hold, a driver memory seat, heated steering wheel, LED interior lights, ventilated front seats, power front seats with 4-way adjustable driver lumbar and Smart Cruise Control featuring full stop capability are all available on Sonata Plug-in Hybrid.

 Hyundai’s 8.0-inch navigation system offers an enhanced display with improved touch sensitivity, a map and music split screen display and the ability to record SiriusXM presets 1-6.
 Switching to a preset station in the middle of your favorite song won’t be an annoyance any longer.
 Rewind up to 22 minutes to listen to the full song or catch up on a sports broadcast.
 SiriusXM Travel Link® provides access to traffic information, sports scores, weather, stock prices, fuel prices and local movie times.
 All 2016 Sonata Hybrids equipped with navigation will also support Pandora® and SoundHound applications as well as “Eyes Free” Siri integration, which allows drivers to perform a variety of functions without taking their eyes off the road.
-Apple CarPlay and Google Android Auto will take smartphone integration to the next level on the Sonata Plug-in Hybrid later this year.

 AVAILABILITY AND TAX CREDITS

 The Sonata Plug-in Hybrid will be available in California, Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island and Vermont in 2015.
-Sonata PHEV buyers will be eligible for a $2,500 fixed federal tax credit and a variable federal tax credit based on battery capacity that will also be over $2,000.
+Sonata Plug-in Hybrid buyers will be eligible for a $2,500 fixed federal tax credit and a variable federal tax credit based on battery capacity that will also be over $2,000.
 These tax credits reduce the amount of federal tax the purchaser is liable for, making them much more valuable than tax deductions.
 Local incentives may also be available, for example, the clean vehicle rebate in California is an additional $1,500 and Sonata Plug-in Hybrid is eligible for California’s Green Clean Air Vehicle Decals that allow access to the HOV lanes.
-Pricing will be announced before the Sonata Plug-in Hybrid goes on sale late this year.
+Pricing will be announced before the Sonata Plug-in Hybrid goes on sale this Fall.

 HYUNDAI MOTOR AMERICA